Biden ‘will still be looking’ to make parts of Build Back Better happen, says top White House economist - NewsBreak

 “There are numerous studies which suggest that dollars invested in our youngest children — in terms of high-quality care settings — pay for themselves multiple times — five, six, seven times over,” she said.

-U.S. stock indexes (SPX) (DJIA) (COMP) closed higher Wednesday, after a reading on inflation came in near a four-decade high, and they were gaining on Thursday .
+closed higher Wednesday, after a reading on inflation came in near a four-decade high, and they were gaining on Thursday.

 This report was first published on Jan.
 12, 2022.